zerotouchx/ucsbackup/README.md

 # Cisco UCS Backup Automation
 This automation script is written with expect.
-It deletes the previous backup schedule, creates a new one and execute it immediately.
+It deletes the previous backup schedule, creates a new one and executes it immediately.
 Once it is triggered script also checks the status of the backup.
 I am not sure if output varies on version of UCS.
 You can see the sample output of UCS Manager once backup started.

-If backup failed you can get the details.
+If backup failed you can get all the details.
 If everything is Okay.
-You get Backup Success message with the Progress 100%
+You get 'Backup Success' message with Progress (%): 100

 ```bash
 show backup fsm status <hostname>
 ```
 ## On Error

-# Hostname: xxxxx
+ Hostname: xxxxx

      FSM 1:
          Remote Result: End Point Failed